 Is Open Banking safe and secure?

-Under the Open Banking framework, the ACCC and OAIC are ensuring that the highest priority is consumer security and privacy.
-Financial institutions, and third parties provided services via Open Banking, must meet obligations outlined by the ACCC and OAIC to send or receive data under Open Banking.
+Under the Open Banking framework, the ACCC and the Office of the Australian Information Commissioner (OAIC) are ensuring that the highest priority is consumer security and privacy.
+Financial institutions, and third parties providing services via Open Banking, must meet obligations outlined by the ACCC and OAIC to send or receive data under Open Banking.

 What are the benefits of Open Banking?

 Open Banking aims to deliver four key benefits to consumers:

 Once all financial institutions, known as data holders, make product account and transaction data available via Open Banking, you will be able to consent to share your data from your bank, with other authorised organisations, known as data recipients, with ease.
 This means you may be able to get a holistic view of your finances and know who has your data and how they are using it.